shanmugapriyal03/sysarch-acs/docs/vbsa/README.md

 ## Limitations

 - The VBSA tests are distributed across various ACS components - UEFI-based tests, and Linux-based tests.
 To achieve complete validation, all test suites must be executed.
-Additionally, some rules require manual verification by the DUT owner, for these rules compliance must be manually declared to confirm VBSA compliance for the DUT. see the [VBSA testcase checklist](../../docs/vbsa/arm_vbsa_testcase_checklist.rst) for rules not testable by ACS.
+Additionally, some rules require manual verification by the VE owner, for these rules compliance must be manually declared to confirm VBSA compliance for the VE. see the [VBSA testcase checklist](arm_vbsa_testcase_checklist.md) for rules not testable by ACS.

+- Several PCIe rules require the Exerciser VIP to achieve complete coverage.
+Exerciser-based tests cannot be executed in virtual environments.
+These rules are reported as PASSED*(PARTIAL) or SKIPPED depending on other tests that cover the rule.

 ## Troubleshoot guide

 - When running VBSA ACS in virtual environments, some hypervisors may trap EL1 physical timer accesses, which can cause certain VBSA ACS tests to raise exceptions.
 In such cases, use the -el1physkip command line parameter to skip EL1 physical timer accesses.
-Note that using this parameter reduces test coverage, and the DUT owner must manually verify the skipped rules to achieve compliance.
+Note that using this parameter reduces test coverage, and the VE owner must manually verify the skipped rules to achieve compliance.

 ## License
 VBSA ACS is distributed under Apache v2.0 License.